Woodruff fans 10 in return from IL, Brewers beat Rays 5-3 - NewsBreak

 Rays: First baseman Ji-Man Choi (left ankle) didn’t play.

 Milwaukee lefty Eric Lauer (6-3) starts the finale of the two-game series on Wednesday.
 He has allowed eight homers over his last three starts.
-The Rays will have a bullpen day with left-hander Jalen Beeks (1-1) as the opener.
+The Rays will have a bullpen day.

 Comments / 0